shuffyiosys/rp-navi/docs/design.md

 # Architecture

 This web app uses the Model, View, Controller, Service architecture.
 This is defined as the following

 -   **Model**: The data used by the app
 -   **View**: The client-side presentation of the model
 -   **Controller**: Handles the direction of data coming in and data going out. i.e., figures out which service to run and which view to display
 -   **Service**: Manipulates the data and performs business logic

 # Models

 ## Account

 -   Email is the login name.
 This follows how most other sites work, and needs to be unique anyway
 -   Password is hashed

+**Data**

+-   Email
+-   Password
+-   State

+# Controllers

+Controllers handle the direction of dataflow between the client and the server.
+They accept requests from the client and end with a response to the client.
+The only logic they should have is with regards to the data they're shuttling around.